The Lviv Philharmonic Orchestra (National Philharmonic Orchestra of Ukraine - Lviv) was

 Yanko and Victoria Zhadko.

-The Lviv National Philharmonic Symphony Orchestra is a regular participant in international
+The Lviv National Philharmonic Orchestra of Ukraine is a regular participant in international

 festivals, in particular, the International Festival of Musical Art "Virtuosos", the International